Google Cache Search

 2. Seek permission When in Doubt: If you intend to use cached content for more than just viewing, especially for commercial purposes, it’s safest to seek permission from the copyright holder.

-Google Cache for Business and Marketing
+Business and Marketing

-Leveraging Cache for Business Strategies
+Leveraging for Business Strategies

 1. Competitor Analysis: Businesses can view cached versions of competitors’ websites to understand their content strategies and changes over time.